 Furthermore, it could be argued that Johnson was the de facto owner of both the 1902 Orioles and 1903 Highlanders because the A.L. president was largely responsible for constructing their rosters and determining where they played.
 Who knows, if not for the inhospitable political climate in New York, which forced Johnson to award the franchise to owners backed by the powerful Tammany Hall, the A.L. might have retained control of the team in its early goings.
 In Yankees Century, baseball historians Glenn Stout and Richard A. Johnson go so far as to say Johnson was basically extorted out of the franchise by Tammany big wig Joseph Gordon, who forced the sale to a syndicate led by cronies Frank Farrell and Bill Devery in exchange for being able to build a ballpark within the city.
 “To make it happen,” Stout and Johnson wrote, “all Johnson had to do was say yes – and hand the franchise over to Tammany.”

-Stout and Gordon’s research also showed that the American League footed some of the bill for the construction of the new ballpark, giving further credence to the notion that the league was a “part owner” of the new franchise in New York.
+Stout and Johnson’s research also showed that the American League footed some of the bill for the construction of the new ballpark, giving further credence to the notion that the league was a “part owner” of the new franchise in New York.
 Finally, the commissioner’s lawyers directly advanced a legal argument asserting Johnson’s status as owner.
 In response to a lawsuit filed by the remnants of the Baltimore American League Baseball Club, which asked for a judge to place the team’s assets in receivership, the New York Times wrote, “Mr. Johnson’s attorney…claims that Mr. Johnson, as President of the American League, is continually acting not only as owner of the Baltimore club, but all other clubs of the American League.”

 Another argument in support of continuity centers on Johnson’s early intentions to move the Baltimore franchise to New York.
 After all, this was a long coveted move, not one borne out of the chaos that took place in the middle of 1902.
-Almost all historians agree that Johnson had been eyeing New York since the A.L. has made itself into a “major league”, and there is also considerable evidence to suggest that the Orioles were the intended franchise that would be transferred.
+Almost all historians agree that Johnson had been eyeing New York since the A.L. made itself into a “major league”, and there is also considerable evidence to suggest that the Orioles were the intended franchise that would be transferred.
 Just because McGraw’s pre-emptive shenanigans threw a monkey wrench into the plan by forcing Ban Johnson to assume control of the franchise doesn’t mean it wasn’t ear marked for New York from the beginning.
 Considering the prevailing belief that the Orioles were ticketed for the Big Apple, it’s no surprise that the $18,000 paid by the Tammany syndicate has been regularly described as sale of the Baltimore franchise, including, interestingly, by Thorn himself.

 A case can definitely be made that extenuating circumstances led to the Baltimore Orioles and New York Highlanders becoming distinct business operations from a legal perspective.
 The Baltimore team was eventually placed in receivership, so none of the assets and obligations were transferred to the New York franchise.
 That’s pretty close to an open and shut case from a legal standpoint, but Johnson wasn’t fighting for the meager assets of the Orioles.
 His mission was to land a franchise in New York, with or without nominal ownership, meaning only one asset had real value: the right to operate as a franchise.
 This asset was retained by Johnson and eventually conferred to new owners.
 Had McGraw not instigated a coup, it’s likely that the transition would have preceded more smoothly and with legal blessing.
 That it did not shouldn’t erase the clear ties that bind the Baltimore Orioles of 1901 to 1902 to the Yankees of the present day.